customerio/RemoteHabits-Android/docs/dev-notes/DEVELOPMENT.md

 4. This project requires Firebase setup in order to build the app.
 You can quickly get the app to build with `cp app/google-services.json.example app/google-services.json` but if you want to do anything like push notifications, you will want to follow [Firebase setup](https://firebase.google.com/docs/android/setup) to add a new Android app to your Firebase project.
 This will give you a `google-services.json` file to download.
 Save this file at `app/google-services`.

+# Work on SDK locally

+Did you just implement a bug fix or new feature to the [Android SDK](https://github.com/customerio/customerio-android) that you want to test your change locally in Remote Habits?
+Want to work on Remote Habits *and* the SDK at the same time on your local machine?
+You can!

+1. Open this Remote Habits project in Android Studio.
+> Note: You can have Android Studio have 2 windows open on your computer at once.
+1 window with the SDK project open and 1 window with Remote Habits open.
+Android Studio does not allow you to open both in 1 window.
+2. Follow the [SDK docs](https://github.com/customerio/customerio-android/blob/develop/docs/dev-notes/DEVELOPMENT.md#work-on-remote-habits-locally) to setup your SDK for Remote Habits to install.
+3. Build the Remote Habits app in Android Studio.

+### How does this work?

+The Android Studio Remote Habits project checks your environment variables for a value `CI`.
+This variable is preset when running a project on a CI server (such as in our automated builds on GitHub).
+Since your local computer is not a CI server, Android Studio will use the local Maven server (`~/.m2/repository/`) instead of Maven Central to download the SDK from.

+Search the `.gradle` files in this project for `IS_DEVELOPMENT` to learn more.

 # Deployment

 Here are instructions for CI setup.